View the Complete Undergraduate Bulletin for this Minor »

 AYFCE 297A Service Learning Scholars (1)

-This course combines theory and practice in service learning and community- based research to train students to be teacher's assistants in courses involving service learning or community-based research.
-Students will read about, study, discuss, and write about the salient issues in service learning and community-based research and will be assigned to a course involving service learning and community-based research.
+This course combines theory and practice in service learning and community- based research to train students to be leaders in courses involving service learning or community-based research.
+Students will be assigned to a course involving service learning and community-based research and will be paid for this work.
+(Permission of instructor required-Dr. Laurie Grobman, email@example.com

-CAS 453 Health Communication Theory and Research (3)
+CAS 471 (US;IL) Intercultural Communication Theory and Research (3)

 CRIM 100 (GS) (CRIM 100) Introduction to Criminal Justice (3)